-Increased Cost of Construction (ICC) coverage is insurance to help pay for these extra costs.
+Increased Cost of Construction (ICC) coverage helps pay for these additional costs.
 It is not automatically included in TWIA policies and must be added through an endorsement: TWIA-431 for residential policies and TWIA-432 for commercial policies.

 How do I know if I have TWIA Increased Cost of Construction (ICC) coverage?

-Look for endorsement form TWIA-431 or TWIA-432 in your policy packet and review your Declarations page under Coverage A Property Description.
-On the Declarations page, there would be a line item for Increased Cost of Construction, and the percentage of your limit of liability that is covered.
+Look in your policy packet for endorsement form TWIA-431 (for residential policies) or TWIA-432 (for commercial policies).
+On the Declarations page, there would be a line item under Coverage A Property Description for Increased Cost of Construction, and the percentage that is covered.

 Your agent can also help you determine if you have this coverage and add it to your TWIA policy if you don’t.
-Adding an endorsement will affect your premium amount.
+Adding an endorsement will increase your premium.

-How do I know if my property repairs are subject to building ordinances and laws?
+How do I know if property repairs are subject to building ordinances and laws?

 - Contact your local contractor.
 Based on experience working in your area, they may already know your city’s building requirements and will most likely factor these costs into their repair estimates.

 - Contact your city building department.
 You or your contractor may find out which ordinances or laws apply when seeking building permits.
 City building officials determine rebuilding requirements and may make them a condition of issuing your building permits.